Japanese countryside view in Wakayama

 Is the Retreat physically demanding?

-There are short hikes and visits to rocky riverbeds.
+There are short hikes, visits to rocky riverbeds, and if the weather permits, sea kayaking.
 If you or a companion have physical limitations, book all 4 spots for a custom itinerary.

 Can you cater to food allergies or special diets (vegetarian, gluten-free, no beef, halal?)

-Yes, we can accommodate vegetarian, gluten-free, or other dietary restrictions with advance notice.
+Yes, we can accommodate vegetarian, no-beef, or other dietary restrictions with advance notice.
 Please let us know in the form when you book.
-Participants who require halal meals should book all 4 spots so that we can ensure that utensils can be cleaned appropriately.
+Participants who require gluten-free or halal meals should book all 4 spots so that we can ensure that there is no cross-contamination.
 We are not halal-certified but we can order halal-certified chicken and beef.

 What should we pack?

-We’ll send a packing list before your Retreat.
+Comfortable walking shoes.
 Both guesthouses have air-con and heating, washer-dryer, hair dryer, and toiletries.
 Bring thick socks in the colder months.
+We’ll let you know if you need water shoes for water activities in the summer months.

 Is there wifi or mobile signal at Ryunohara?